salivacroquet/project3/README.txt

 Total: 15 Methods

 How to compile and run your program:
-INCOMPLETE
-The program can be run through inteliJ.
+The program can compile and run in the terminal or through inteliJ.

 Any assumptions:
-INCOMPLETE

 Additional features that you implemented (if applicable):

-We implemented two helper functions.
+We implemented three helper functions.
 One helper function found in both Classes checks if the list is sorted (checkSort).
 The other helper function resizes the array if it becomes full (resize).
+The last adds an other list to this list (add).

 Any known bugs or defects in the program:
 INCOMPLETE
-- ArrayList InclusiveOr
+- ArrayList ExclusiveOr

 Any outside sources (aside from course resources) consulted for ideas used in the project, in the format: